Malaysia Travel Tips to Help You Travel Better

 You can hide some cash and a back up credit/bank card in a separate bag that is not the same as your wallet.

 Travel First Aid Kit

 Pack up a small first aid kit with aspirin, Benadryl, cold meds, cough drops, activated charcoal pills (a lifesaver for traveler’s diarrhea).

 Over the counter, medicines are readily available in Malaysia.

 You can buy toiletries at 7-Eleven, FamilyMart Watson’s, and Guardians.

 Love to Travel?

-There are many excellent blogs about Malaysia written by foreigners.
-If you have any questions about Malaysia, feel free to ask and I will help.
+Foreigners write many excellent blogs about Malaysia.
+If you have any questions about Malaysia, feel free to ask, and I will help.